 - China programme

-The China Programme caters to meritorious Chinese candidates for carrying out studies or research in the Netherlands.
-Upto 25 scholarships are awarded per year.
-This programme helps in student exchange schemes between China and the Netherlands.
+The China Programme caters to meritorious Chinese candidates to help them carry out studies or research in The Netherlands.
+Up to 25 scholarships are awarded per year.
+This programme also helps in student exchange schemes between China and The Netherlands.

 - Science without Borders Holland Programme

-The Science without Borders Holland Programme provides two hundred scholarships annually to Brazilian students for studying one semester or one academic session at the undergraduate level in the Netherlands in a science subject.
+The Science without Borders Holland Programme provides two hundred scholarships annually to Brazilian students for studying a science subject in The Netherlands for one semester or one academic session at the undergraduate level.

 This scholarship provides funding for Master’s programmes and short courses in the development-related fields for Indonesian professionals with two or more years of working experience in this area.

 The Tempus Programme allows some universities from Eastern Europe, Central Asia, the Western Balkans, and the Mediterranean region to establish partnerships with the EU and to offer bursaries to exchange students within these partnerships.